-When enquiring about your interests or if you have a preference for a particular area of medicine, interviewers are not necessarily looking for a final decision on your speciality of choice.
+When enquiring about your interests or if you prefer a particular area of medicine, interviewers are not necessarily looking for a final decision on your speciality of choice.
 Demonstrating your awareness of the different specialties you’ll have the opportunity to explore at medical school, and sharing your initial interests and areas you are particularly excited to experience, is an effective way to answer these types of questions.
 Where possible, use examples from your work experience of aspects of medicine that you’ve experienced and reflect on these.

-If you do have an interest in a particular area of medicine, ensure that you share with interviewers where this interest stems from, linking to experience that you’ve gained or research that you’ve carried out that has influenced this.
+If you have an interest in a particular area of medicine, ensure that you share with interviewers where this interest stems from, linking to experience you’ve gained or research that you’ve carried out that has influenced this.
 Remember that you’ll gain a wider range of experience at medical school, so while it's perfectly acceptable to share your current interests, ensure that you acknowledge that this may change as currently your experience is limited, and demonstrate your enthusiasm for exploring alternative areas of medicine during your studies.

-It’s vital that you have an understanding of the roles of other healthcare professionals and how your future role as a doctor will assist the multidisciplinary team; this will support you within an array of questions and scenarios within your interview.
+It’s vital that you have an understanding of the roles of other healthcare professionals and how your future role as a doctor will assist the multidisciplinary team; this will support you with an array of questions and scenarios within your interview.
 Where possible, use examples from your work experience to enhance your answers; for example, did you observe multidisciplinary teamwork in practice, what did this look like and what impact did it have on patients?
-By reflecting on these experiences and what you learnt from them, you’ll demonstrate your understanding of different roles and the importance of a team approach within healthcare to effectively support patients.
+By reflecting on these experiences and what you learnt, you’ll demonstrate your understanding of different roles and the importance of a team approach within healthcare to effectively support patients.

-It’s imperative that you engage with medical articles and research in order to prepare for these types of questions.
-You may find it useful to take notes or even just list articles or research that you find interesting as you discover them; this’ll make it easier to return to pieces during your interview preparations, to refresh your memory and ensure that you’re confident to discuss them.
+To prepare for these types of questions, you need to engage with medical articles and research.
+You may find it helpful to take notes or even just list articles or research that you find interesting as you discover them; this’ll make it easier to return to pieces during your interview preparations, to refresh your memory and ensure that you’re confident to discuss them.

 The important point to make with questions such as these, and with all those in which you’re including examples of your experiences, is to not simply share what you did, but also reflect on the experience.
 Interviewers are interested in what you have learnt from your extracurricular activities, so if you’re sharing a project that you carried out, share what inspired you to research your chosen area, what you learnt from it and what skills and knowledge you gained as a result.
 Through your discussions of your extracurricular activities, your interest in topics relating to medicine should be demonstrated, showing your enthusiasm and commitment to study.